 Endometriosis Resources

 Endometriosis is a chronic condition where tissue similar to the uterine lining grows outside the uterus, causing pain, heavy periods, and infertility.
-It affects approximately 190 million people worldwide.
+1 in 7 women have endometriosis — approximately 570 million worldwide.

 Understanding Endometriosis